auth0/docs/articles/sso/current/introduction.md

     ![](/media/articles/sso/single-sign-on/lock-no-sso-cookie.png)

 1. Once the user has logged in, Auth0 will set an SSO cookie
-1. Auth0 will also redirect back to your web application and will return an `id_token` containing the identity of the user.
+1. Auth0 will also redirect back to your web application and will return an ID Token containing the identity of the user.

 Now let's look at flow when the user returns to your website for a subsequent visit: